-With but a little help from us weapon-stained elders
+With but a little help from weapon-stained elders

-Dragging the blood-trail of every victim of history.
+Dragging the blood-trail of the victims of history.

 Starving babies by the billion

-And indifferent to this blot upon our soul.
+And indifferent to this blot on our soul.

 Instead of drowning the poor,

-Every hand to the oar and the bailing!
+Every hand to the oars and the bailing!